fbaube/trellous/menifasto.md

 Trees are *everywhere* in I.T. and in Knowledge Representation.
 There's no avoiding them.
-And when your main hammer is an RDMS, trees are difficult to nail.
+And when your main hammer is an RDMS, trees are difficult to nail, and difficult to make more elaborate.

-But RelFS (and its author) have some interesting ideas.
-And there is also the idea of muiltitrees to help organise complex trees.
+But there are some interesting ideas "out there".
+One is `RelFS`, and its author has some interesting ideas.
+Another is `muiltitrees`, to help organise complex trees.
-So, we have

 So let's say: `Tree + RelFS + Multitree ~= Trellis`

-... _(and a trellis is what a multitree can look like)_
+... _(and interestingly, a trellis is what a multitree can resemble)_

 # IRL